cloneable/stc/README.md

    The commit where the branch starts.
 Created when a branch is created.
 Updated after a rebase.
 Deleted when the branch is deleted.

+Stacker does not update/delete any refs outside `refs/stacker/`.

 ## Used Git Commands

 Following is the list of all used git commands. `git` is called with all environment variables inherited from `stacker`. <br> Protected branch names: master, main, release, production, staging.
-These names will not be used with any commands, with the exception of rebasing `--onto`.
+These names are not used with any commands, with the exception of rebasing `--onto`.

 1. `git for-each-ref --format='%(HEAD)%(refname) %(objecttype) %(objectname) %(upstream:remotename) %(upstream)'`

    Gather all refs at startup.

-2. `git update-ref --create-reflog refs/stacker/base/<branch> <commit> 0000000000000000000000000000000000000000`
+2.`git update-ref --create-reflog refs/stacker/start/<branch> <commit> 0000000000000000000000000000000000000000`

    Mark the base of a branch with a new ref.

-3. `git update-ref --create-reflog refs/stacker/base/<branch> <new-commit> <old-commit>`
+3. `git update-ref --create-reflog refs/stacker/start/<branch> <new-commit> <old-commit>`

    Move the base marker after rebasing.

-4. `git update-ref -d refs/stacker/base/<branch> <commit>`
+4. `git update-ref -d refs/stacker/start/<branch> <commit>`

    Delete the base marker.